 These questions may help you to see that intermittent fasting is in fact a diet, despite clever and dangerous marketing messages claiming otherwise.

-As you begin to challenge diet culture and grapple with the idea that diets are set up to fail, we want to arm you with a tool we teach inside the Make Food Feel Good Program that we call ‘the 2 Minute Diet Decider’.
+As you begin to challenge diet culture and grapple with the idea that diets are set up to fail, we want to arm you with a tool I created for clients called ‘the 2 Minute Diet Decider’.
 This mental filter can be helpful to pull in mindfulness when you feel yourself being enticed back into a way of eating that may be a diet.
 The first thing you want to ask yourself when you are making decisions around your eating is:

 3 Things You Can Do Instead